-• Each candidate has a four-digit candidate number.
+Each candidate has a four-digit candidate number for most exams (NCFE and Pearson BTEC use a different number).
 This is the number you will enter on examination papers.
 It will appear next to your name on seating plans and examination registers.
-Your candidate number is on your seating card.
+Your candidate number is on your seating desk card which is placed on your exam desk prior to each exam.

-Unique Candidate Identifier (UCI):
+Unique Candidate Identifier (UCI)